Fibrational Initial Algebra-Final Coalgebra Coincidence over Initial Algebras: Turning Verification Witnesses Upside Down: from Stable Chain Colimits

-\end{auxproof} The situation is illustrated as the above diagram.
+\end{enumerate} \end{mydefinition} The first condition is equivalent to chain-cocompleteness.
+The situation of the second condition is illustrated as the above diagram.
 Stability requires that the upper cocone is colimiting.
 In the diagram, we note that morphisms $\kappa_i^*P \to \kappa_j^* P$ above $D(i \to j)$ are well-defined (where $i \leq j \leq \lambda$); they are induced by universality of the cartesian liftings $\kappa_j^*P \to P$.